ClimateChangeInstitute/anttframework/AntT/README.md

 style.
 Content that is generated from data found in the PostgreSQL database are placed in the `WebContent/generated` directory.

-For each XML file placed in the `WebContent/generated` content directory, and XML Schema Definition file is also placed.
-This allows the validation of the each XML file in the generated content directory.
+Each generated XML file is placed in the `WebContent/generated` directory along with a corresponding XML Schema Definition (XSD) file.
+The XSD files may be used to validate each generated XML file in the `WebContent/generated` directory.

 The `WebContent/generated/XMLSamples` directory contains the images and thumbnails that are used by samples.
 These are stored in the